-- 1. Netherlands Enterprise Agency (RVO.nl) determined the preliminary scope of the different studies. - 2.
-Where applicable, input was provided on these scope descriptions by internal experts from other governmental departments, agencies or external experts. - At market consultation sessions, the scope descriptions were discussed with market parties with input on completeness provided by the attendees at these workshops.
+- 1. Netherlands Enterprise Agency (RVO.nl) and BLIX determined the preliminary scope of the different studies. - 2.
+Where applicable, input was provided on these scope descriptions by internal experts from other governmental departments, agencies or external experts. - 3.
+During market consultation sessions, the scope descriptions were discussed with industry stakeholders who were able to provide input on the completeness of the descriptions.